CVEProject/automation-working-group/README.md

 ## Introduction

-The Automation Working Group seeks to leverage automation technologies to reduce the workload related to vulnerability counting and description writing and to create a sharing model for CVE based on an open format.
-In this repository you will find mostly "logistics" type of information, specifically the AWG Charter and meeting minutes (beginning from February/2024)
+The Automation Working Group seeks to leverage automation technologies to reduce the workload related to reporting and manageing vulnerabilities with an open data model.
+In this repository you will find mostly "logistics" related to the execution of the AWG objectives, specifically the AWG Charter and meeting minutes (beginning from February/2024)

 Prior to February/2024 meeting notes were recorded on the AWG email list which is hosted by the Groups.io group faciliation service.
 In the interest of more transparency to the broader community (and encouraging participationg within the community) meeting notes are now being hosted in this repository with public read access.
+If you wish to review meeting minutes prior to February/2024, join the AWG and you will have access to its email archives.

 The AWG meets virtually (i.e., Microsoft Team meeting) every Tuesday, 4:00 PM Eastern Time.
-If you are interested in participating in these meetings send a request to AWG@CVE-CWE-Programs.groups.io.
+If you are interested in joining the AWG you can send a request to AWG@CVE-CWE-Programs.groups.io or you can submit a request to the CVE Program Secretariat [here](https://cveform.mitre.org/).
+Choose "other" (for Request Type) and "other" (for "Type of Comment") and request to join the AWG in the "Comment Section".

 ## CVE Schema Content changes